fblpalmeira/pcir_test/README.md

 ## License

 This package is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact

-For any questions or inquiries, please contact Francesca Palmeira at
+For any questions or inquiries, please contact Francesca Palmeira at [francesca\@alumni.usp.br](mailto:francesca@alumni.usp.br){.email}.
-<francesca@alumni.usp.br>.